scottmm374/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Suppose that you have an n-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.
 Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

+create a function that takes the number of stories as a paramter def broken_eggs(num_of_stories):

+      to save time divide stories in half to start: start =  num_of_stories / 2
+        if egg dropped
+        while egg dropped == broken:
+              start - 1

+        return start